dannguyen/journalism-syllabi/README.md

 <a href="https://introwebapps.wordpress.com/">Homepage</a> /
 <a href="https://introwebapps.wordpress.com/sked/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is not a course where you “learn to make websites.”
+        This is not a course where you “learn to make websites.”
 (Making websites is so 2005.)
 It is a course in which you will learn to code, and by “code” I mean write functional programs that run in a Web browser — not just make Web pages.
 It is an introductory course.
 It has no prerequisites.
-However, ...</em></p>
+However, s
+        </small></p>

         <p>Instructors: Mindy McAdams</p>
     </td>
     <td>
-        University of Florida
+        <small>University of Florida</small>
     </td>
   </tr>